 I’m a participant.
 What do I do?

-- Register yourself on our website and personalize your webpage with photo and text.
-Let your personality shine!
+- Register yourself on our website and personalize your web page with photos and text.
+Let your personality shine and make sure sponsors know why this fundraiser is important to you!
 Go to Register Now and follow the prompts.

-- Help your team captain and your team mates to come up with cool ideas for the event.
-If you are a ‘new-age’ type of person, think positively about raising money and imagine yourself winning the “Top Kick Ass Fundraiser” trophy (Let us know in November if this strategy worked.)
+- Help your team captain and your teammates come up with cool ideas for the event – dress to impress and come with a drive to win!
+If you are a ‘new-age’ type of person, think positively about raising money and imagine yourself winning the “Top Kick Ass Fundraiser” trophy (Let us know if this strategy worked.)

 Here are a few ideas to get you started: